Also known as: Pain - leg, Aches - leg or Cramps - leg

 Call your health care provider if:

-Your health care provider will perform a physical examination, with careful attention to your legs, feet, thighs, hips, back, knees, and ankles.
+Your provider will perform a physical exam and look at your legs, feet, thighs, hips, back, knees, and ankles.

 - Review date: